 What Working Moms Need

 Glamajama CEO and founder and author of “The Working Mom Manifesto” Heather Schuck says moms need jobs that allow them to take care of their families and pursue their work passions in fulfilling, lower stress ways.
-She says moms deserve to be happy at work where flexibility and a culture that values family prevails.
+Plus, she says moms deserve to be happy at work where flexibility and a culture that values family prevails.

 One of the 10 best jobs for work/life balance that Schuck recommends is entrepreneur.
 She advises moms that starting a business can be the quickest way to fulfilling their needs for flexible, rewarding careers.
 Schuck says that home and/Internet-based opportunities offer economical means to an alternate work schedule.

-If you’re a mom trying to decide what kind of work would fit best into your busy lifestyle and still enable you to take care of your family, explore some of these jobs and work from home businesses.
+Lastly, if you’re a mom trying to decide what kind of work would fit best into your busy lifestyle and still enable you to take care of your family, explore some of these jobs and work from home businesses.
 Look for good pay and flexible hours in work and businesses related to your interests and passions.